corpus-io/tokenize.it-smart-contracts/README.md

 - EUROC: [0x1aBaEA1f7C830bD89Acc67eC4af516284b1bC33c](https://etherscan.io/address/0x1aBaEA1f7C830bD89Acc67eC4af516284b1bC33c)
 - DAI: [0x6B175474E89094C44Da98b954EedeAC495271d0F](https://etherscan.io/token/0x6b175474e89094c44da98b954eedeac495271d0f)

-These four implementations have been checked and tested to work well with the tokenize.it smart contracts.
+These implementations have been checked and tested to work well with the tokenize.it smart contracts.
 The use of any other currencies is HIGHLY DISCOURAGED and might lead to:

 - loss of funds due to various attacks
 - partial payments due to the currency deducting a transfer fee